jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 While downloading images of urban art for Barcelona, my code had a bug that I was not aware of.

-I only discovered it after checking "Grafiti Los conejos traviesos".
+The bug was found thanks to the "Grafiti Los conejos traviesos".

-This song ("to vanish"?) seems appropriate for talking about ephemeral and temporary urban art.
+This song ("to vanish"?) seems appropriate for talking about the ephemeral and urban art in general.

 {{< youtube 3F4DZbvqEnI >}}

-Alternative footnote on robots is [here](https://www.youtube.com/watch?v=sqK-jh4TDXo).
+Alternative footnote song on robots is [here](https://www.youtube.com/watch?v=sqK-jh4TDXo).